 Some point out that (particularly in developing countries where the church is seeing its greatest growth) the church actually serves an important role in challenging men to lead and to show up meaningfully in the lives of their spouses, children and communities.

-We have asked Rosalynde Welch, a brilliant young scholar and writer, to address this Big Question.
+We have asked Rosalynde Welch, a brilliant young scholar and Senior Research Fellow at BYU’s Neal A. Maxwell Institute, to address this Big Question.
 She argues persuasively that, rather than scrapping the church’s gender practices, perhaps we should look at “Repurposing Patriarchy.”

-We then bring Neylan McBaine, a very prominent Latter-day Saint voice on women’s issues, into the conversation in this great sit-down with Terryl Givens.
+We then bring Neylan McBaine, a very prominent Latter-day Saint voice on women’s issues, into the conversation in this terrific interview on the future of women in the church.